-- 1. Overall cumulative grade point average (GPA) of 3.0 or higher (on a 4.0 scale). - GPA calculations are completed by AACOMAS and will be based upon all courses completed at the time of application. - If a student has retaken a course multiple times, all grades received for that course will be accounted for in calculating cumulative GPA. - CHSU Admissions recognizes that some applicants choose to complete post baccalaureate courses or graduate programs to build upon their undergraduate knowledge.
-During the holistic review, these credits are taken into consideration. - 2.
-MCAT score of 498 or higher. - No score for MCAT sub-sections lower than the 15th percentile.
+- 1. Overall cumulative grade point average (GPA) of 3.0 or higher (on a 4.0 scale). - GPA calculations are completed by AACOMAS and will be based upon all courses completed at the time of application. - If a student has retaken a course multiple times, all grades received for that course will be accounted for in calculating cumulative GPA. - 2.
+MCAT score of 500 or higher. - No score for MCAT sub-sections lower than the 25th percentile.